insideout10/wordlift-plugin/README.md

 ### <a name="contribute"></a> How to contribute

 Are you ready to contribute?
 Head over our [Contributing Guide][contributing].
-Feel free to pop into [Gitter][gitter.im/wordlift/home] if you have any questions for us.
+Feel free to pop into [Gitter wordlift/home][Gitter] if you have any questions for us.

 ### <a name="info"></a> Further Info